Gas Optimisation

 and constant

 Use immutable if you want to assign a permanent value at construction.
 Use constants if you already know the permanent value.
-Both get directly embedded in bytecode, saving
+Both get directly embedded in bytecode, saving SLOAD.

-Catch frequently used storage variables in memory/stack, converting multiple
+Catch frequently used storage variables in memory/stack, converting multiple SLOAD

-SLOAD
+into 1 SLOAD

-If the string you are dealing with can be limited to max of 32 characters, use
+If the string you are dealing with can be limited to max of 32 characters, use bytes[32]

-instead of dynamicbytes
+instead of dynamic bytes

 unchecked